Background pattern

 • Each tablet contains 5 mg of everolimus.

-Everolimus Accord 5 mg tablets EFG are oval-shaped, biconvex tablets of white to off-white color (approximately 13 x 6 mm) with the inscription «E9VS 5» on one face.
+Everolimus Accord 5 mg tablets EFG are oval, biconvex, white to off-white tablets (approximately 13 x 6 mm) with the inscription «E9VS 5» on one side.

-Everolimus Accord 5 mg tablets EFG is available in containers that contain 10, 30, or 90 tablets.
+Everolimus Accord 5 mg tablets EFG are available in packages containing 10, 30, or 90 tablets.

 Accord Healthcare S.L.U.